LoriAzniveBerberian/LoriAzniveBerberian.github.io/project.md

 ## 1. Motivation

 Giant kelp (_Macrocystis pyrifera_) and other canopy-forming macroalgae create structurally complex, productive habitats along the California coast.
 Their surface canopy area fluctuates due to waves, storms, marine heatwaves, and land–ocean connections such as freshwater and sediment runoff.

-For my PhD research, I am interested in how wildfires and post-fire runoff affect kelp forests, but to measure “impact” I first need a **baseline expectation** of how kelp would behave in the absence of those events.
+For my PhD research, I am broadly interested in how changes in **water clarity and light availability** shape shallow benthic habitats and canopy-forming kelps, and how those conditions shift during events like high river discharge, post-fire runoff, and marine heatwaves.
+To measure “impact” from any of these disturbances, I first need a **baseline expectation** of how kelp would behave in the absence of those events.

 Most existing kelp models in the literature incorporate a rich set of covariates: waves, temperature, nutrients, upwelling indices, and sometimes local site effects.
 In this project, I take a deliberately simpler approach that fits within the scope of an ML class: I ask

 > How much of kelp canopy variability can we predict using only kelp’s own recent history?

 If a simple, regularized linear model using only past canopy already explains a large fraction of variance, then that provides a strong null model.
+Future changes in light and habitat conditions (from fires, storms, or climate extremes) can then be framed as deviations from this baseline, rather than from raw observations alone.

 ---

 ## 2. Data